-YW Tech Lab (formerly known as YWeb Career Academy) is a FREE 4-month web development program which provides education in digital skills to traditionally underrepresented or vulnerable populations, such as women of color, survivors of domestic violence, and low-wage workers.
+YW Tech Lab (formerly known as YWeb Career Academy) is a FREE 4-month online web development program which provides education in digital skills to traditionally underrepresented or vulnerable populations, such as women of color, survivors of domestic violence, and low-wage workers.

 The program is part of a national partnership with Google.org, YWCA USA and YWCA Madison.
 YWCA Evanston/North Shore is partnering locally with Oakton Community College.

 Upon completion of the online course, students will have opportunities to pursue full-time permanent employment, a paid internships, or freelance careers in technology through partnerships established by YWCA Evanston/North Shore.
 Students could also continue their education by participating in our Portfolio Workgroup or pursuing a Computer Information Systems Certificate, an Associate’s Degree, or a Bachelor’s Degree.

 After completing YW Tech Lab, our students are supported in achieving their goals.
 Here are some success stories from our YW Tech Lab graduates!

 - Personal laptop provided if needed

 - referrals for hot spots to access WIFI

 The program will include intensive technical training; students will learn the foundation for web development.
 Students are expected to complete work outside of class time and to be actively engaged in the learning process.